oscal-compass/community/GOVERNANCE.md

 Eligibility to vote for oversight committee members is defined by:

-* All [OSCAL-Compass org members](https://github.com/orgs/oscal-compass/people).
+* All [OSCAL Compass org members](https://github.com/orgs/oscal-compass/people).
 Note: This requirement may be updated in future to restrict it to only active members with guidelines for measuring actitivy/contribution.

 ### Candidate Eligibility